Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 Common Causes of ED in Men

 ED is rarely a single-cause condition.
-Most cases involve a mix of vascular, hormonal, neurological, and psychological factors that a physician can evaluate during your consultation.
+Most cases involve a mix of vascular, hormonal, neurological, and psychological factors that a doctor can evaluate during your consultation.

 - Cardiovascular disease -- Atherosclerosis, hypertension, and high cholesterol reduce blood flow needed for an erection.